Aaronbb1/2025ICASSP-MASEC/README.md

 1.Prepare your data: Ensure your original signal data is in a suitable format for MATLAB.
 2.Run the MATLAB script: Execute the MATLAB script to perform high-frequency denoising. run('high_freq_denoising.m');
-3.Output: The denoised signal will be saved as a .csv file (e.g., S.csv).
+3.Output: The denoised signal will be saved as a .csv file (e.g., S_real.csv).
 #### Step 2: Low-Frequency Detrending (Python)
-1.Prepare your data: Ensure the denoised signal is saved as S_real.csv and the original signal (if available) as S0.csv.
+1.Prepare your data: Ensure the denoised signal is saved as S_real.csv and the clean original signal (if available) as S0.csv.
 2.Run the Python script: Execute the Python script in your terminal or command prompt. python detrend_signal.py
 3.View the results: The script will generate plots and save them as .png files.
 It will also output the reconstructed signal to a .csv file named S_rec.csv.